richelbilderbeek/science_fika_open_science_20230129/README.md

  * [Wicherts, 2017] Wicherts, Jelte M. "The weak spots in contemporary science (and how to fix them)."
 Animals 7.12 (2017): 90.

+## Notes

+ * Maybe use Paolo Macchiarini as an example, https://www.science.org/content/article/six-papers-disgraced-surgeon-should-be-retracted-report-concludes